-Schwannomas are benign tumours of Schwann cell origin and are the most common tumour of peripheral nerves, and common posterior fossa masses.
+Schwannomas, less commonly called neurinomas or neurilemmomas, are benign tumors of Schwann cell origin and are the most common tumor of peripheral nerves, including cranial nerves.

 This article provides a general overview of schwannomas.
 For a discussion of schwannomas located at specific sites, please refer to the relevant articles listed below.